Dr. Katharine Graf Estes, Principal Investigator - Lab Director

 Erica Verde, Graduate Student

-I am a fifth year doctoral student in the developmental area in the psychology department.
+I am a fourth year doctoral student in the developmental area in the psychology department.
 A simultaneous English-Spanish bilingual originally from Miami, I hold a bachelor's degree in Psychology from the University of Miami and a master's degree in Linguistics from Florida International University.
 Before joining the Language Learning Lab, I managed an infant language lab at Stanford University under Dr. Anne Fernald, as well as the ISI bilingual language processing lab under Dr. Paola Dussias at the Pennsylvania State University.
 I am broadly interested in lexical and semantic acquisition and processing in both monolingual and bilingual populations.
 In particular, I hope to explore the role of statistical learning in these processes and how variability in the input affects infants' ability to recognize meaningful language features.

-Andrea Ramirez Barajas, Graduate Student
+Andrea Ramirez Barajas, McNair Scholar

-I am a second year doctoral student in the Developmental area in the Psychology department.
+I am a first year doctoral student in the Developmental area in the Psychology department.
 I graduated from UC Davis with a degree in Spanish and Psychology B.A.
 Before starting my PhD at the lab, I worked as a McNair Scholar for two years with Dr. Graf Estes where I was able to conduct and present research in infant bilingual language acquisition.
 I am broadly interested in the variations in lexical and acoustic properties in a bilingual as well as a monolingual population.
 More specifically, I’m interested in parent-child interactions and the effect the parent’s speech has on their infant’s language development in a social context.